NKA17/MapMaker/README.md

 # MapMaker
 Was not intended to be a collaborative project.
 If you are going to collaborate, allow me to apologize in advance.

+# Forking
+Make a fork and push all your junk to your own fork.
+When you make a PR (Pull Request), make it from your fork into this repository.

 # Branching
 * **Master** Keep the up to date with latest release branch.
 This is the branch which installs of the project *can* be made off of.
 * **release/x** Release branches off of master when a new release epic is opened.
 These branches are the branches that installs *should* be made off of.
 Allowing the user to choose what version of the application they want.
 Every release branch should be fully functional, stable, and complete.